DBaudry/dbaudry.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+In July 2025, I became a permanent researcher at Inria and Université Grenoble-Alpes in the [Ghost team](https://ghost-team.gitlabpages.inria.fr/).
+Research topics within our team are at the interface of game theory, optimization, machine learning and stochastic dynamical systems.

-I am currently a postdoctoral researcher in the Department of Statistics at the University of Oxford, working with [Patrick Rebeschini](https://www.stats.ox.ac.uk/~rebeschi/) on online learning and optimization.
-In July 2025, I will start a new position as a permanent researcher at Inria Grenoble in the new Ghost team (formerly Polaris).
+Previously, I was a postdoctoral researcher in the Department of Statistics at the University of Oxford, working with [Patrick Rebeschini](https://www.stats.ox.ac.uk/~rebeschi/) on online learning and optimization.

 Prior to that, I was a postdoctoral researcher at the Inria Fairplay team, based at ENSAE Paris, collaborating with [Vianney Perchet](https://vianney.ai/).
 My work focused on online algorithms and bandit models, particularly in structured and constrained problem settings, with practical applications in online advertising and recommendation systems.